 To learn how to make use of your wicks, have a look at some of the crafts in the homemade candles section of this site.
 If you’re using soy, take a look at how I wick a glass mason jar in my tutorial on how to make soy candles.
 This is also relevant if you’re using paraffin in jars or containers as well, but if you’re using molds instead then note how I wick the molds in my basics of candle making post.

 Wooden wicks are exactly what they say on the tin, wicks that are made from very thin pieces of wood.
-They’re usually about an inch wide and come in a variety of lengths on Amazon.
-They work pretty much the same as your standard wick, with the addition of a lovely crackling sound they give off when they’re burning.
+They’re usually about an inch wide and come in a variety of lengths.
+These work pretty much the same as your standard wick, with the addition of a lovely crackling sound they give off when they’re burning.

 You can make use of wooden wicks in pretty much all wax, but they look the best in soy.
 Soy is a more luxurious wax to make use of in candle making, and so are wooden wicks for that matter.
 They’re an excellent combination for a gorgeous, luxury candle.
 Why not throw in a fragrance oil as well to make it that much more special?